Silence (band): More theater (2001–2003)

 Silence started off 2001 by composing the music for Peter Pan, a play jointly produced by Lutkovno gledališče Ljubljana and Slovensko Mladinsko gledališče.
-Benko also sang live in Svic & Svarc (Sweat & Soot), a post-modern ballet piece interpreted by Fico Balet and directed by Goran Bogdanovski.
+Benko also sang live in Švic & švarc (Sweat & Soot), a post-modern ballet piece interpreted by Fico Balet and directed by Goran Bogdanovski.

 In 2002, Silence wrote the soundtracks for Maison Des Rendez-Vous, another Betontanc play, and "Viktorji", the biggest Slovenian media awards.
 The duo kept working with soundtrack projects and in 2003 they wrote two songs for Emofad (Emotivity Of Adventures), a contemporary dance performance directed and choreographed by Goran Bogdanovski.
 Benko and Random Logic also performed live during the dance performances.
 Nika Records released the Maison Des Rendez-Vous soundtrack in Slovenia.
 Later the same year, Silence recorded "Hall Of Mirrors" for Trans Slovenia Express Vol. 2, a compilation of Kraftwerk covers recorded by Slovenian acts.
 The track featured Anne Clark as guest vocalist.

 A tribute to a ghost (2003–2005)

 The band worked with Betontanc again in 2004 and wrote the soundtrack for their tenth play, Wrestling Dostoievsky.
-In addition to that, they wrote a soundtrack for Winnie The Pooh, a puppet show by Lutkovno gledalisce Ljubljana.
-Silence also produced several tracks for the female string quartet Rozmarinke.
+In addition to that, they wrote a soundtrack for Winnie The Pooh, a puppet show by Lutkovno gledališče Ljubljana.
+Silence also produced several tracks for the female string quartet Rožmarinke.
 In November 2004, their third and most successful album to date, Vain, A Tribute To A Ghost was released by Matrix Music and Chrom Records, and the release was followed up by another sold out unplugged performance in Ljubljana.
-Silence would write one more soundtrack this year – the soundtrack for Lulabaj, a theatre play produced by Slovensko Mladinsko gledalisce.
+Silence would write one more soundtrack this year – the soundtrack for Lulabaj, a theatre play produced by Slovensko mladinsko gledališče.
 Vain, A Tribute To A Ghost was listed as one of the three best releases of 2004 in Slovenia by Delo.

 Their first soundtrack of 2005 was for Veronika decides..., a contemporary dance performance directed by Gagik Ismailian and produced by the Slovene National Theatre Opera and Ballet Ljubljana.
 An exclusive limited edition of the soundtrack, entitled Veronika was released when the show premiered.
 The band also toured with Diary Of Dreams in 2005, while Matrix Music released Skin: The Remixes, featuring remixes by Umek, Valentino Kanzyani and Random Logic.
-The band worked with "Lutkovno gledalisce Ljubljana" again and wrote the soundtrack for the puppet show Peter Rabbit.
+The band worked with "Lutkovno gledališče Ljubljana" again and wrote the soundtrack for the puppet show Peter Rabbit.